XiaotongZhan/XiaotongZhan.github.io/_assignments/cs280a/3/index.md

 ### Choosing Point Correspondences

 Picking reliable point pairs is essential — even slight pixel misalignments can degrade the final transformation quality.
-To assist with this, I used an excellent [point selection tool](https://cal-cs180.github.io/fa23/hw/proj3/tool.html), which allows clicking and exporting matched points across images.
-Here are some alternative tools: online tools: [pixspy](https://pixspy.com), or any image editing software that displays cursor coordinates (e.g., GIMP, Photoshop).
+To assist with this, I used an excellent <a href="https://cal-cs180.github.io/fa23/hw/proj3/tool.html" target="_blank" rel="noopener noreferrer">point selection tool</a>, which allows clicking and exporting matched points across images.

+Here are some alternative tools: online tools such as <a href="https://pixspy.com" target="_blank" rel="noopener noreferrer">pixspy</a>, or any image editing software that displays cursor coordinates (e.g., GIMP, Photoshop).

 > **Good correspondences should be:**
 >